datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

     admin@apic1:~>
     ```

 ### BD and EPG Subnet must have matching scopes

+Bridge Domains and EPGs can both have subnets defined.
+Depending on the features in use, there are 3 scope options that can be applied on these BD and EPG subnets to enable specific functionality:

+- **Private** — The subnet applies only within its tenant.
+This is the default scope option.
+- **Public**  — The subnet can be exported to a routed connection.
+This scope option is used with matching L3Out definitions to export the subnet outside of the ACI Fabric.
+- **Shared**  — The subnet can be shared with and exported to multiple VRFs in the same tenant or across
+tenants as part of a "Shared Service" configuration within the ACI Fabric.
+An example of a shared service is a routed connection from one VRF having access to an EPG in a different VRF.
+The 'shared' scope option is required to enable traffic to pass in both directions across VRFs.

-Before the fix implemented in CSCvv30303, it was possible for a BD an associated EPG to have the same subnet defined but with mismatching scopes.
-A typical usage scenario seen for this was having the subnet defined under the BD as `public`, for L3out usage, and under the EPG as `shared` for Shared services configuration.
+Before the fix implemented in [CSCvv30303][21], it was possible for a BD and an associated EPG to have the same subnet defined, but with mismatching scopes.
+The non-deterministic nature of ACI meant that policy re-programmings, such as via Upgrade or Clean Reloads, could change which subnet scope option definition would take affect first, the BD or the EPG, and could result in a loss of expected traffic flows.

-After CSCvv30303, validations were pushed to prevent this configuration and enforce that subnets defined in both places shoudl have the same scope.
-Attempting to push a mismatching scope config was rejected, however upgrading from a version that did not have this validation could result in a subset of your previously working policy being applied.
-The EPG defined subnet scope would take precedence over the BD scope, and any policy relying on the BD scope definition would not be applied, typically resulting in an unexpected traffic flow or outage.
+[CSCvv30303][21] introduced policy validations to prevent this configuration and enforce that matching subnets defined in both the BD and related EPG have the same scope.
+It is imperative that identified mismatching subnet scopes are corrected within an ACI fabric to prevent unexpected traffic pattern issues in the future.

 ## Defect Check Details